sammarfy/VLM4Bio/README.md

 The evaluation notebook to visualize and compare the results are in the ```Evaluation/``` folder.

 ## Citation
-Please refer to our [dataset card citation section](https://huggingface.co/datasets/sammarfy/VLM4Bio#citation)
+Please refer to our [dataset card citation section](https://huggingface.co/datasets/imageomics/VLM4Bio#citation).

 **BibTeX:**
-Please be sure to cite if you use the dataset.
+Please be sure to cite the paper and _all_ dataset sources if you use the dataset.

 ```bibtex